maxi1134/Home-Assistant-Config/README.md

 ## Main Tablet interface

 Here you can find some images of the main tablet interface.
-It's code is under ".storage/lovelace.tablet_entrance_dashboard"
+Its code is under ".storage/lovelace.tablet_entrance_dashboard"

 <p align="middle">